Posted on: novembre 27, 2023

 Only certain government officials can ask for your ID.
 These are: police officers, ticket inspectors (public transport) and special enforcement officers (BOA’s in Dutch) like labor inspectors and forest wardens.

-Amsterdam’s most narrow alley including nine window brothels.
+Amsterdam’s most narrow alley including 9 window brothels.

 Window prostitution businesses are allowed to be open to visitors from 08:00 am to 06:00 am.
 Yes, the window brothels are op 22 hours a day!
 The sex workers tend to work in 8 hour shifts and are not allowed to work more than 11 hours a day.